Skip to contents

 Details

 The dcm function performs modeling of both base model types and original models with new structures.
 Base model types include one-group and two-group models with disease types for Susceptible-Infected (SI), Susceptible-Infected-Recovered (SIR), and Susceptible-Infected-Susceptible (SIS).
-New model types may be written and input into dcm following the steps outlined in the New DCMs tutorial.
 Both base and original models require the param, init, and control inputs.

 References